-First, you’ll want to know what the heck fermented feed is.
+What is fermented chicken feed?
 According to Linda of Garden Betty,

 Linda provides a plethora of wonderful information in her post on fermented feed.
 She has a smaller set-up (3 chickens) and I’ve found that all methods slightly vary, but the end game is the same.
 Yummy, nutritional feed for your happy hens and roos.

-How and why you should make fermented feed for your wallet and your hens.
+How and why you should try fermenting chicken feed for your hens and your wallet.

 Why should you ferment your chicken feed?